 Nick Henderson, is the Social Service Program Advisor at the Minnesota Department of Human Services

 Debbie Hewitt, is an Early Childhood Specialist at the Minnesota Department of Education.
-Debbie is a Team Leader of the B8 Workforce Core Team.
+Debbie is the Team Leader for Transforming Minnesota’s Early Childhood Workforce.

-Nancy Jost is the Early Childhood Coordinator at the West Central Initiative.
-Nancy joined the team in the summer of 2017.
+Nancy Jost is the Director of Early Childhood at the West Central Initiative and the fiscal sponsor for the project.

 Alex Liuzzi, is the Executive Director of Professional Educator Licensing and Standards Board (PELSB)

-Nikole Logan, Ed.D, from Voices and Choices for Children and Children’s Defense Fund MN
+Nikole Logan, Ed.D, represents Voices and Choices for Children and Children’s Defense Fund MN

 Ann McCully, Executive Director of Child Care Aware of Minnesota.